2020–2021 women's strike protests in Poland: October 2020

 Street protests began on 22 October 2020, following the ruling, and continued throughout the weekend.
 Women's Strike leaders Marta Lempart, Klementyna Suchanow and Agnieszka Czerederecka, who played a key role in the protests, were legally charged for their role in the protests.

 Street protests took place in 60 Polish towns on the night of 23 October, and again on 24 October 2020.
 Protests took place in town centers, in front of PiS offices, and offices of religious administrations, as well as in front of the homes of both far-right activist Kaja Godek and PiS politician Krystyna Pawłowicz.

 On 25 October 2020, protesters staged sit-ins in Catholic churches.
-They held banners, throwing leaflets with postulates and women strikes symbols, disrupting Sunday Mass in several cities, including Katowice and Poznań, and churches across the country were vandalized.
+They held banners, throwing leaflets with postulates and women's strike symbols, disrupting Sunday Mass in several cities, including Katowice and Poznań, and churches across the country were vandalized.

 On 26 October 2020, protesters in 150 Polish towns and cities participated.

 On 27 October 2020, the Women's Strike presented a list of demands: (1) fix the situations of the Constitutional Tribunal, the Supreme Court and the Ombudsman, (2) amend the budget – with more funds for health protection and assistance for entrepreneurs – (3) enact full women's rights – legal abortion, sex education, contraception – (4) stop the financing of the Catholic Church from the state budget, (5) end religious instruction in schools, and (6) enact the resignation of the government.
 Furthermore, they announced the creation of a Consultative Council, modelled on the Belarusian Coordination Council, a platform for dialogue to resolve the sociopolitical situation in Poland.

 On 28 October 2020, there was a nationwide women's strike under the slogan "I'm not going to work" (Nie idę do roboty).
 Many workplaces and offices allowed their employees to take part in the protest.
 Besides universities, local media including Gazeta.pl, Gazeta Wyborcza, NaTemat.pl, and Newsweek Polska engaged in the protest by publishing editorials supporting the movement.
 Companies, including mBank, also joined.
 Far-right and nationalist militias violently removed protesters from churches.
 According to the Chief Commander of Police Jarosław Szymczyk, approximately 430,000 people participated in 410 protests across the country.

 On 30 October 2020, around 100,000 people participated in a mass protest in Warsaw.
 Zoliborz, a district where Jarosław Kaczyński lives, was blocked by the police who did not let the protest reach his house.